wilsonmar/mac-setup/README.md

    This declarative approach updates all apps and modules with a single command, which meets cybersecurity directives to keep software up-to-date frequently.
    </ul>

-<a href="#Actions">Manual actions</a> described below have you customize configuration files that control automation scripts you run in a Terminal.
+<a href="#Actions">Manual actions</a> described below have you customize configuration files that control automation scripts you run in a Terminal app.

 We make use of automation so it's less error-prone and faster because we've worked out the dependency clashes for you.
 In each stage, our script detects what has already been installed and verifies the success of each step.
 So it can perform workarounds for known issues.